stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 ### UML Quiz 1

-_What is the difference between a use case and a use case model?_
+_What is the difference between a use case and a use case model_?

 A use case model is a set of use cases.

 ### UML Quiz 2

-_What are use case diagrams used for?_
+_What are use case diagrams used for_?

 - They can be used to prioritize requirements
 - They can be used during requirements elicitation